brandonb927/amateur-radio-discord-bot/README.md

 ## Usage

-You can use this code as a docker image, or run it from the source (see The next section).
+You can use this code as a docker image, or run it from the source (see the next section).

 A docker image of the latest `master` build is available on the GitHub Container Registry.